c4a-ri/dialbb/docs/document-en/source/06_builtin_blocks.md

 - `flag`

-   Flags to be used or not.
-Y: yes, T: test, etc. are often written.
+   Flags to be used or not. `Y` (yes), `T` (test), etc. are often written.
 Which flag's rows to use is specified in the configuration.
 In the configuration of the sample application, all rows are used.

 - `type`